kengz/SLM-Lab/BENCHMARK.md

 The data can be downloaded into SLM Lab's `data/` folder and [reran in enjoy mode](https://kengz.gitbooks.io/slm-lab/content/usage/lab-commands.html).

+#### Hardware

+For reference, the image based environment benchmarks are run on AWS GPU box `p2.16xlarge`, and the non-image based environments are run on AWS CPU box `m5a.24xlarge`.

 #### Terminology

 - A2C (GAE): Advantage Actor-Critic with GAE as advantage estimation